Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: Preliminaries

 \subsection{Essential Properties of RoPE}

-In this paper, we argue that the key requirements of the RoPE method are the properties of \textbf{relativity} and \textbf{reversibility}.
+The two key properties of RoPE are \textit{relativity} and \textit{reversibility} \citep{kexue}. \textit{Relativity} refers to the relative distance between any two tokens can be derived from their absolute positions in a way that preserves the structure of self-attention, which is a crucial factor for enabling extrapolation ability of Transformer.
+Let \( \boldsymbol{x}_1 \) and \( \boldsymbol{x}_2 \) be two absolute positions in \(N\)-dimensional Euclidean space, representing the positions of a query and a key, respectively.
+We denote the associated RoPE matrices as \( R_{\boldsymbol{x}_1}, R_{\boldsymbol{x}_2} \in \mathbb{R}^{d \times d} \).

-\textit{Relativity} refers to the ability to compute relative positions from absolute ones in a way that preserves the structure of self-attention , which is a key to generalizing to longer or shifted inputs.
-Let $\boldsymbol{x}_1, \boldsymbol{x}_2 \in \mathbb{R}^N$ denote the absolute positions of a query and a key in $N$-dimensional space, and let $R_{\boldsymbol{x}}$ be the position-dependent transformation matrix.
-The RoPE mechanism exhibits relativity following identity holds:
+To satisfy the \textit{relativity} requirement, $R_{\boldsymbol{x}}$ must ensure that applying RoPE at each absolute position yields an attention score identical to that obtained by applying a single transformation that depends only on their relative offset between the positions.
+Formally:

-That is, the relative position should be encoded through::
+That is, the relative distance should be encoded through absolute positions like: